StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 * **C**: **36✓**.
 * **D**: **30✓**.

-An unofficial grade of **A+** will be awarded to students who earn **53✓**.
-The university does not maintain records of grades higher than **A**, but the instructor will use this data if asked (e.g.) for a written recommendation.

 ## Textbook and Resources

 Much of the material for this course will be provided on this website.
-Homework will be recommended from *Linear Algebra with Applications (2nd ed)* by Jeffrey Holt, but students may choose to complete homework from other sources instead (the first edition, another textbook, the internet, old quizzes, etc.).
+Homework will be recommended from *Linear Algebra with Applications (2nd ed)* by Jeffrey Holt, but students are encouraged to focus their studies on the exercises given by the instructor on quizzes.

-All students are highly encouraged to acquire a calculator that supports matrix manipulations (row reduction, multiplication, etc.).
-There are several cheap/free smart device apps that can provide this functionality while studying, but unfortunately only a dedicated calculator without communication functionality and without internet connectivity may be used during assessments.
+All students are **highly encouraged** to acquire a calculator that supports matrix manipulations: particularly row reduction on matrices up to \\(6\times 6\\) in size.
+Any calculator is allowed, as long as it does not support communication functionality or internet connectivity.

 ## Teams